 While sustainable luxury is here to stay — and for good reason — we at Ker & Downey believe in providing experiences that are bigger than a catchphrase, and more transformative than a trend.

-What we pursue for our travelers is a kind of intelligent luxury that means adopting innovative practices — even when they’re not the easiest or the most lucrative — and breaking the barrier between guest and host to create truly authentic interactions.
+What we pursue for our travelers is a kind of intelligent luxury that means adopting innovative practices.
+Specifically, we seek to break the barrier between guest and host to create truly authentic interactions.

 But where can one find this type of intelligent luxury in its most purest form?